radishland/radish/README.md

 ### A unified approach

-We traditionally describe the UI as a function of the state.
+Traditionally, UI is described as a function of state.
 This functional approach was promoted by frameworks like Elm or React 10 years ago[^ui-react] and can be captured in the following formula[^ui-overreacted]:

 $$\mathrm{UI} = f(\mathrm{state}, \mathrm{data})$$

 The problem is that it misses all the interactions and side effects.
-What happens when we click a button that logs a message to the console?
+For example, what happens when we click a button that logs a message to the console?
 Side-effects are not idiomatically described in this paradigm, and in general UI is not a pure function of state and data.

 A user interaction is an effect, and a side-effect is an interaction with the context.
 Effects actually play a major role in apps, and we propose a different approach where we describe fullstack applications by the handling of various effects: